 Normally, dogs have bright, clear eyes.
 If you see redness, swelling or goopy discharge, your dog could have an eye issue.
 Issues such as eye infections require treatment with medication from the vet.
 Keep your dog’s eyes clean by gently wiping them with a damp, soft cloth.
 If your dog is squinting their eye, this can be a sign of pain and signals a need for an immediate vet visit.

-Don’t wait until it’s too late!
+Don’t wait until it’s too late, get permanent and collar ID for your pet today!
 One in three pets go missing at some point during their lifetime.
 As a safety measure, your dog needs at least two forms of identification: a tag on their collar and an ear tattoo or microchip, in case they get lost.
 The law also requires that you license your dog.
 Learn more at bcpetregistry.ca.

 Have your dog spayed or neutered before six months of age.
 A smart and healthy preventive measure for your pet, spaying and neutering prevents unwanted litters, keeps dogs from roaming, prevents certain cancers and infections and makes dogs less aggressive.